Sciatica Physical Therapy Treatment

 - Increased back pain when coughing or sneezing

-Physical therapy for sciatica is one of the most commonly used treatment approaches.
-At Exchange Physical Therapy Group, we offer an array of physical therapy treatments to get you healthy and mobile again.
-Our team of physical therapists utilizes a hands-on approach to diagnosing and treating sciatica so you can get back to your normal activities.
+PT for sciatica is one of the most commonly used treatment approaches.
+At Exchange PT, we offer an array of treatments to get you healthy and mobile again.
+Our team of utilizes a hands-on approach to diagnosing and treating sciatica so you can get back to your normal activities.

-If you are suffering from sciatica, visit one of our locations in Jersey City, Hoboken, or Weehawken.
+If you are suffering from sciatica, visit one of our four convenient locations.
 We are open six days a week and accept walk-ins so you can come in anytime.
 If you would prefer to schedule an appointment in advance, you can fill out the form on this page.